Canatara Park Lifeguard Station Mural

 After a public vote, the community selected a mural by local artist, Emily Wright.
 Her design will soon cover the lifeguard station, creating a striking visual marker on the beach and a new point of pride in Sarnia.

-To bring this vision to life, we are partnering with Nicole Buchholz of Sol Raya Public Spaces, who will join us in Sarnia in the Spring of 2026.
+To bring this vision to life, Nicole Buchholz of Sol Raya Public Spaces will be guiding the installation process and teaching the nuSarnia team how to install the mural cloth directly to the building.
 Nicole is an accomplished urban planner and muralist who specializes in public space activation, with a portfolio of large-scale community projects across Philadelphia and Baltimore.
-This is a rare opportunity for our team to work alongside an international artist whose practice has transformed neighbourhoods and brought communities together.
+This collaboration creates a unique opportunity for our team to learn from an international artist whose work has transformed neighbourhoods and brought communities together.
+By building these skills locally, nuSarnia can help grow the use of this creative medium in Sarnia and support future community-led public art projects.

 Mural Design

 The chosen design for the Canatara Park Lifeguard Station mural was created by Emily Wright, a local artist whose work is rooted in colour, movement, and storytelling.
-Emily drew inspiration from the natural beauty of Canatara Park and beach, incorporating a sunset over the shoreline and native flowers such as black-eyed Susans, prairie smoke, wild geraniums, and blue phlox.
+Emily drew inspiration from the natural beauty of Canatara Park and beach, incorporating a sunset over the shoreline and native flowers such as black-eyed susans, prairie smoke, wild geraniums, and blue phlox.
 These elements celebrate the park’s unique biodiversity while paying tribute to the legacy of Maud Hanna, whose contributions helped preserve the space for generations to enjoy.

 I am paying homage to Hanna and what she has done for the enjoyment of the community through preserving nature’s beauty with her donation of both monetary value and time.
 In my opinion, the beauty of nature speaks for itself brilliantly through vibrant colours, and I wanted that to come through in my design for the Canatara Lifeguard Station.